wsx5031060310guy/python-project/grid_eye/README.md

-# Python project
+# Python project (Grid-eye)

-keep updating the project.
-coming soon...
+this is use for delete grid-eye data more than X days from firebase.

 ## Built With